MKM12345/Backend-Languages-editor/README.md

 # Backend-Languages-editor
 # Code Editor

-This is a lightweight code editor built using Python, C++, and HTML.
+This is a lightweight code editor built using Python, Django, and HTML.
 It allows users to enter, compile, and run C++ code on a web page.

 ## Installation